TheWorkflowAcademy/Build-and-Merge-HTML-table-into-a-Zoho-Writer-Template/README.md

 #### Set the Headers for the Table & Define the Counters
 * headers: Start building your table here by creating the headers and customizing the table properties (cellpading/cellspacing/width/background color/etc).
-  * In this table example, the headers are Name, Serial Number and Quantity.
+  * In this table example, the headers are Name, SKU, Serial Number and Quantity.
 * bodytext: Set to an empty string.
 This will be used to build the rows of the table.
 * n: Set it as 0.
 This will be used later to alternate the table row colors.